oknozor/kip/README.md

 - 🔔 Desktop notifications for new items
 - 🔌 Pluggable architecture for easy extension
 - 🚀 Fast and lightweight
-- 💾 Local caching of plugin data
+- 💾 Zero-latency local data access

 ## Installation